wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 1.4 =
+- (06 Sep 2009) Now uses wp_mail function so that users who use the SMTP mail plugins will be supported.
+- Now sends email encoded in the character encoding you write your blog in, (UTF-8 is recommended) see `Settings`, `Reading` admin options page.
+- New feature: Now you can have multiple E-mails per contcact, this is called a CC(Carbon Copy).
+If you need to add more than one contact, see the example: click "help" on the `Contact Form Options Page`.
+- Fixed error "Bad parameters to mail() function" reported by a couple users.
+- Fixed error "Call to undefined function mb_detect_encoding()" reported by one user.
+- Many hours were put into this free plugin.
+Please donate, even small amounts like $2.99 are welcome.

 = 1.3 =
 - (04 Sep 2009) Added Feature: This contact form sends E-mail with UTF-8 character encoding for US and International character support.(fee FAQ)
 - Added Danish Language (da_DK) - Translated by [Thomas J. Langer](http://www.ohyeah-webdesign.dk)